Stilfontein mine: Bodies pile up as several more surface, zama zamas distressed

 - Authorities recovered three bodies in quick succession on Wednesday, 4 December 2024, with even more expected

-- Reports suggested that a sixth body would be retrieved before the end of the day amid the ongoing rescue operation
+- Reports suggested that a seventh body would be retrieved before the end of the day amid the ongoing rescue operation

 STILFONTEIN — More bodies have been recovered at the Stilfontein mine.
-By Wednesday afternoon, 4 December 2024, the total number of bodies retrieved since 14 November stood at five.
+By Wednesday night, 4 December 2024, the total number of bodies retrieved since 14 November stood at seven.

-Volunteers reported that there would be even more after sending another note to the surface, advising authorities of numerous ill and dying.
+Volunteers assisting in the retrieval effort confirmed that more dead bodies were inevitable after zama zamas sent another note to the surface, advising authorities of numerous ill and dying.

 Illegal miners' bodies, letters pile up